Kotlin/dokka/docs/topics/formats/markdown.md

 </plugin>
 ```

-After that, running `dokka:dokka` goal should produce documentation in GFM format.
+After configuring this, running the `dokka:dokka` goal produces documentation in GFM format.

-For more information, see [other output formats](maven.md#other-output-formats) section for the Maven plugin.
+For more information, see the Maven plugin documentation for [Other output formats](maven.md#other-output-formats).

 </tab>
 <tab title="CLI" group-key="cli">